Indesit Washing Machine Error Codes

 Descale the machine (F03, 3 flashes in hard water areas).
 Run an empty cycle on the hottest programme with a proprietary descaler before testing the NTC thermistor.

-Always switch the machine off at the wall socket and unplug it before accessing any panels or internal components.
+Always switch the machine off at the wall socket and unplug it before accessing any panels, the pump filter, or internal components.
 Never work on electrical components with the machine connected to the mains.
-See our DIY appliance repair safety guide.
+Isolate the water supply at the inlet valve before disconnecting hoses.

 Indesit error code pointing to a fault you cannot resolve?